A Bay of Blood

-Widely considered Bava's most violent film, its emphasis on graphically bloody murder set pieces was hugely influential on the slasher film subgenre that would follow a decade later.
+Widely considered Bava's most violent film, its emphasis on graphically bloody murder set pieces, created by effects artist Carlo Rambaldi, was hugely influential on the slasher film subgenre that would follow a decade later.
 In 2005, the magazine Total Film named A Bay of Blood one of the 50 greatest horror films of all time.

 Plot

-At night in her bayside mansion, wheelchair-using Countess Federica Donati is attacked and strangled to death by her husband, Filippo Donati.
-Moments later, Filippo himself is stabbed to death by an assailant, and his corpse is then dragged to the bay.
-Upon investigation, the police find what they believe to be a suicide note written by the Countess, but Filippo's murder goes undiscovered.
+One night at her bayside mansion, Countess Federica Donati is attacked and strangled to death by her husband, Filippo, who stages the murder as a suicide.
+Shortly afterward, Filippo is stabbed to death by an assailant, who removes his corpse from the scene.
+Police find what they believe to be a suicide note written by the countess but fail to locate Filippo.
+Architect Franco Ventura travels to the property in order to have Filippo sign over ownership of the bay, unaware that Filippo has been killed.
+Filippo's daughter, Renata, and her husband, Alberto, travel to the bay with their two children to determine Filippo's whereabouts.